“Waldorf students come closer to realizing their potential than practically anyone I know.”

 – Joseph Wizenbaum, MIT professor, author of “Computer Power & Human Reason”

-Foreign Language – Two foreign languages are taught starting in first grade, giving children insights into and facility with other cultures.
-The languages vary by location.
+Foreign language is taught starting in first grade, giving children insights into and facility with other cultures.
+The language(s) vary by location.